 A simple but effective approach is searching for articles with specific keywords.
 In this case, searching lawsuit, lawyer, attorney, copyright and so on, will bring the data we want into our hands.

 However, this is a double-edged sword.
 The fact that an article contains the keywords you were looking for doesn’t mean that it actually belongs to the category you wanted.
-A good rule to follow here is to never add new training samples blindly just because they match your keywords; always read before adding.
+A good rule to follow here is to never add new training data blindly just because they match your keywords; always read before adding.

 After having enough carefully selected data, we proceed to train and test the model as usual.

 Now we know what a piece of startup news is about.
 But what if we also want to know which industry the startup being discussed belongs to?
-That is, given an article about a startup company, we want a classifier that outputs labels like Advertising, Fintech or Health.
+That is, given an article about a startup company, we want a classifier that outputs tags like Advertising, Fintech or Health.
 This sounds easy enough until you start looking at the data and realize that a company can belong to several industries at the same time!

 Each category of a multi-label classifier works like a binary classifier.
 In our case, this means that for each industry the model asks does this article belong to this industry?.
-If the answer is yes then the article gets that industry label, and if it doesn’t, the answer is no. Simple as that.
+If the answer is yes then the article gets that industry tag, and if it doesn’t, the answer is no. Simple as that.

-So, when a new article is sent to a multi-label classifier it can get two labels, or it can get three, or one, or even zero if it doesn’t belong to any of the categories!
+So, when a new article is sent to a multi-label classifier it can get two tags, or it can get three, or one, or even zero if it doesn’t belong to any of the categories!

-So, if a sample mentions an IoT pacemaker startup, it should get the IoT tag in addition to the Health tag.
+So, if a text mentions an IoT pacemaker startup, it should get the IoT tag in addition to the Health tag.
 If we don’t do this and only tag it as Health, we’ll be telling the classifier that this startup doesn’t belong to the IoT category!
-We have to avoid this if we don’t want to create confusion in the model.
+We have to avoid this if we don't want to create confusion in the model.

-In MonkeyLearn, creating a multi-label classifier is the same as a single-label; you just have to say so during module creation.
+In MonkeyLearn, creating a multi-label classifier is the same as a single-label; you just have to say so during model creation.
 The option can be found under Advanced options on the final step of the creation wizard: